 The Ohana Best Friends Breakfast features Lilo and Stitch, along with friends such as Mickey and Pluto.
 In this post, I’ll be sharing our experience at ‘Ohana and what to expect at the Best Friends Character Breakfast.

-The ‘Ohana Character Breakfast came highly recommended for its lively atmosphere and opportunity to meet Mickey and friends.
-The Polynesian Village Resort is a Disney resort and anyone, whether you’re staying on or off property, can book a table at the Disney resort restaurants.
+The ‘Ohana Character Breakfast came highly recommended for its lively atmosphere and opportunity to meet Lilo, Stitch, Mickey and friends.
+Disney’s Polynesian Village Resort is a deluxe Disney resort at Walt Disney World Resort Orlando.
+All guests, whether you’re staying on or off property, can book a table at the Disney resort restaurants.

 When we arrived at the ‘Ohana for our reservation, we were given a buzzer to hold onto during the wait for our table.
-‘Ohana is located on the floor overlooking the lobby, where you’ll also find a couple of merchandise shops and the Kona Café.
+‘Ohana is located on the floor overlooking the Polynesian Village resort lobby, where you’ll also find a couple of merchandise shops and the Kona Café.
 We browsed the shops and Mr. G and I had a delicious Kona coffee at the café during the wait.

-Family Style Breakfast
+‘Ohana Family Style Breakfast